EliasSchaut/ilias_survey2latex/README.md

 5. The program generates a latex files and pdf files in folder `output`

 ## Extra
-You can write `npm run uxxxx` to just generate files for this users (multiple args allowed)
+You can write `npm run uxxxx` to just generate files for this user (multiple args allowed)